PTM itself not an issue: COAS

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: Chief of the Army Staff (COAS) General Qamar Javed Bajwa on Thursday said the Pashtun Tahaffuz Movement (PTM) itself was not an issue; however, a few individuals playing into foreign hands were, by design, exploiting the sentiments of the terrorism victims.
+RAWALPINDI: Chief of Army Staff (COAS) General Qamar Javed Bajwa on Thursday said Pashtun Tahaffuz Movement (PTM) itself was not an issue; however, a few individuals playing in foreign hands were, by design, exploiting the sentiments of the terrorism victims.

 The remarks by the army chief came during his interaction with students of various universities of Khyber-Pakhtunkhwa at the Corps Auditorium in Peshawar, according to the Inter-Services Public Relations (ISPR).